 Awards are disbursed after schools commit to participating in phases II and III and provide at least one qualified full-time faculty advisor who commits to support students, attend finals in Philadelphia, PA, and develop additional expertise for integration into the school curriculum.

 Schools that are accepted into Phase II receive:

 - Virtual training on the latest cyber tactics and relevant training materials.

 - An industry mentor for each student team.

 - Web based community to learn from and engage with others.

 Schools that participate in Phase III – finals receive:

 - Hotel accommodations are provided to all finalists, transportation is covered by each team’s school.

 The National Cyber Analyst Challenge is open to teams of students enrolled in bachelors (4 year) or masters programs in US universities.
 To enter, the university must provide a full-time faculty advisor and field a team from a relevant academic cyber program.
+Past participants and PhD students are not eligible for the NCAC.
 See the FAQ for complete eligibility requirements.